- Sample Essay: University of Chicago - June 18, 2015

 Addressing Why Accelerated Programs

 This is usually the hardest part of the essay to write.
 The answer for most students is simply because it saves them time, but schools do not like to hear this.
-A better way to approach it is to state that you are certain about your desire to become a physician, and say that the additional academic rigor presented by the program (a science – heavy curriculum, Grade Point requirements, working through summers, et. al) strongly appeal to you.
+A better way to approach it is to state that you are certain about your desire to become a physician, and say that the additional academic rigor presented by the program (a science — heavy curriculum, GPA requirements, working through summers, et al.) strongly appeal to you.